ShubhangamPrasad/Technical-Indicator-Evaluator/README.md

-# Technical-Indicator-Evaluator
+# Technical Indicator Project

-SC1015 - DSAI mini project
+This project is for SC1015 (Data Science and Artficial Intelligence)